Executive Development Center Certificate Program Policies

 Program Managers are available to speak with you: 401-232-6200.

 Requirements and Prerequisites

-Most EDC programs do not require application fees or pre-requisites in order to enroll into a certificate program.
+Most EDC programs do not require application fees or pre-requisites in order to enroll in a certificate program.
 Please contact EDC Program Managers for more information.
 Minimum education equivalent to a US High School Diploma is ideal.
-Note: All courses, prerequisites and schedules are subject to change without notice.
+Note: All courses, prerequisites, and schedules are subject to change without notice.

 Schedule of Programs

 Many of our Certificate programs are offered both on-campus and online.
 Our Program Website details current program information and dates: https://edc.bryant.edu/programs/

 Payment of tuition, textbooks (if required) and materials, are required at the time of registration.
 Confirmation of registration will be issued when payment is received.
 The EDC accepts cash, checks, company purchase orders, MasterCard, Visa, and American Express.

 The Executive Development Center is an educational partner for workforce development and training with the Department of Labor and Training (DLT) in both MA and RI.

 Government assistance is available for qualified displaced workers through an application process with the Department of Labor and Training via MA and RI offices that are located throughout each state.
 Please contact our office for more details.

 Companies that contribute to the Rhode Island Job Development Fund are encouraged to apply for grants designed to fund training for their employees, available through the Governor's Workforce Board.